 Classifying spending

 The fifth step to consider is to drug-related spending according to the function they are serving.
 It is essential to classify public expenditure based upon the purpose which the expenditure is intended for (Reuter et al., 2004, Eurostat, 2011).
 Eurostat provides a useful framework to classify public spending according to its purpose (EUROSTA, 2011).
 To know for which ends public expenditure is used, it needs to be classified according to the different sectors of government relevant to drug policy.
 Data on public expenditure on drug policy are often embedded in policy projects with broader objectives.
-Therefore, it is important to look beyond the expenditure exclusively used for drug policy and also include spending intended for broader policy domains that are indirectly but significantly contributing to drug policy or impacting on it.
+Therefore, it is important to look beyond the expenditure exclusively used for drug policy and also include spending intended for broader policy domains that are indirectly but significantly contributing to drug policy or have an impact impacting on it.
 The proportion of these spending that can be directly allocated to drug-related issues is however challenging and requires detailed analysis.

 Data sets